xiaoqshou/xuyongjiande.github.io/_posts/python/2014-05-17-Python-foundation.md

 Finally I start the learning of Python, what I should do at least one year ago.

-This is my first program write with python.
+This is my first try of python.
 It is very small, but contains the basic struct.

 ```
 #!/usr/bin/env python